 The condensed consolidated financial statements and notes contained in this report are unaudited but reflect all adjustments, consisting of only normal recurring adjustments, necessary for a fair presentation of the results for the interim periods of the fiscal year ending February 1, 2014 ("Fiscal 2014") and of the fiscal year ended February 2, 2013 ("Fiscal 2013").
 The results of operations for any interim period are not necessarily indicative of results for the full year.
-The interim financial statements should be read in conjunction with the financial statements and notes thereto included in the Genesco Inc.'s (the Company's) Annual Report on Form 10-K as amended on September 24, 2013.
+As noted in the Form 8-K filed on September 12, 2013, the Company plans to file a Form 10-K/A to restate the Fiscal 2013, 2012 and 2011 Consolidated Financial Statements and a Form 10-Q/A to restate the three months ended May 4, 2013 Condensed Consolidated Financial Statements as further discussed in Note 2.